“After my first 24 hours in Tokyo, I turned to Katie and told her I found my spiritual home – I really felt I did”

 Definitely.
 I love the aesthetic of Anime although it doesn’t directly influence my work.
 Instead, given the nature of our greetings card business, you’ll see the Kawaii style in some of our cuter kids’ collections.

 My personal favourite Japanese artist is Yayoi Kusama.
 It was an amazing experience seeing and touching her work in the flesh on Naoshima island.
 We bought one of her limited editioned small resin pumpkin statues from the Benesse House hotel / Museum we stayed at just because we loved it – however, we’ve recently found out it’s gone up 7 x in value!

-Can you tell me little more about your work, the inspiration behind it and it’s connection to Japan?
+Can you tell me a little more about your work, the inspiration behind it, and its connection to Japan?

 My work is inspired by a variety of things that I love, including fashion, hip-hop, Americana, British pop culture.
 I love doing humourous anthropomorphic illustrations, highlighting the similarities between animals and humans – I just want to make people laugh with my work.
 I tend to use mix-media, but mainly use watercolour and Indian ink to produce the work, then would usually photograph and then do post-editing in photoshop.

 Last year we were lucky enough to have Sanrio approach us.
 They were fans of my work and our Jolly Awesome brand and wanted us to inject some sass and humour into Hello Kitty, and as such, we launched a Hello Kitty x Jolly Awesome contemporary stationery collection at the start of the year.
 We also released a Gudetama x Jolly Awesome range too.

 What are you working on at the moment?